fpereiro/gotoB/readme.md

 ## Current status of the project

-The current version of gotoв, v0.1.0, is considered to be *unstable* and *somewhat complete*.
+The current version of gotoв, v0.2.0, is considered to be *unstable* and *somewhat complete*.
 [Suggestions](https://github.com/fpereiro/gotoB/issues) and [patches](https://github.com/fpereiro/gotoB/pulls) are welcome.
 Besides bug fixes, these are the future changes planned:

 - Add remaining parts of readme.
 - Add `prod mode` & performance improvements.
-- Cross-browser compatibility.
+- Extend cross-browser compatibility.
 - Add tests for TodoMVC example.
 - Annotated source code.